panchohumeres/panchoMan/LLM/embeddings/docs-conv/samples/pandoc-remove-rendered-images.md

 ### Example Use
 -----------------------
 1. create a lua file in the root folder (where a source and destination html -> txt folders), for the lua exception rules.
 For example $remove-images.lua$.
 2. populate the file with according lua exception rules for rendered images in the html file(s).
-Model in (remove-images.lua)[remove-images.lua]
+Model in (remove-images file)[remove-images.lua]
 3. execute this code in the same folder (with a source and destination html -> txt folders)
 ```
   find ./htmls/ -name "*.html" -exec sh -c '